Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: A complete classification of the Cumulative Ord family

 Now, the natural question is ``How one can check the admissibility of a given pair $(\mu;q)$?''
-Also, if a pair is admissible, how does the corresponding pmf can be obtained by this pair?
-The answer is given by the algorithm in Table \ref{table algorithm}.
+Also, if a pair is admissible, how can the corresponding pmf be obtained by this pair?
+The answer is given in \Cref{algorithm}.

-Next we present a detailed classification of the CO system.
+Next, we present a detailed classification of the CO system.